encode/httpx/docs/async.md

 and can provide significant performance benefits and enable the use of long-lived network connections such as WebSockets.

-If you're working with an async web framework such as Sanic, Starlette, FastAPI, Responder or Bocadillo, then you'll also want to use an async client for sending outgoing HTTP requests.
+If you're working with an async web framework then you'll also want to use an async client for sending outgoing HTTP requests.

 ## Making Async requests